 The tour starts at the Fuente Dé cable car.
 From here, we will walk a few kilometers at a slow pace and stop regularly to observe the alpine birds.
 The whole route is fully accessible for anyone with a basic physical condition.

 This tour is available in May, June, September and possibly October (depending on the weather).
-The displayed tour dates are an indication; the exact dates depend on the availability of the guide.
+The displayed tour dates are an indication; the exact dates depend on the availability of the guides.

 The costs for this trip are €140,- per group, which may vary from 2-10 persons.